What everybody should know to enjoy sex and to prevent urinary incontinence until age 100 or more.

 And if your man has trouble with arousal, use his body’s biological clock:

-Because men have their biological testosterone secretion peak in the morning, sex in the morning after a good night sleep and a light breakfast are the best bet for successful intercourse as men get older.
+Because men have their biological testosterone secretion peak in the morning, sex in the morning after a good night’s sleep and a light breakfast is the best bet for successful intercourse as men get older.

 Conclusion:

-Sexual pleasure during intercourse can continue long after menopause even in our seventies, eighties, and nineties.
-Yes, pain during intercourse, vaginal dryness, and urinary incontinence after age 50 can happen but those are treatable even if addressed late and preventable if addressed early.
+Sexual pleasure during intercourse can continue long after Menopause, even in our seventies, eighties, and nineties.
+Yes, pain during intercourse, vaginal dryness, and urinary incontinence after age 50 can happen, but those are treatable even if addressed late and preventable if addressed early.
 Don’t hesitate to talk to your doctor about those issues.
-They are worth addressing to keep a romantic pleasurable relationship with your partner as you get older, which is one of the secrets for a long, happy, and healthy life.
+They are worth addressing to keep a romantic, pleasurable relationship with your partner as you age, which is one of the secrets to a long, happy, and healthy life.

 Disclaimer: This post does not create a physician-patient relationship between the reader and Dr. Gilbert.
-What is written in this post does not apply to everybody.
+What is written in this post only applies to some.
 You should consult your physician before relying on or using any of the content of this post.